developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/tabbar/index.md

 layout: guide.html
 ---
 ## Overview
-Enterprise Browser 2.5 (and higher) permits the use of tabs similar to those found on many desktop browsers, each with its own `Config.xml` file and potentially different sets of functions.
+Enterprise Browser 2.5 (and later) permits the use of tabs similar to those found on many desktop browsers, each with its own `Config.xml` file and potentially different sets of functions.
 Tabs are a convenient way to employ multiple apps or multiple feature sets with a simple and familiar way of switching between them.

 > **NOTE**: Similar functionality is available through the [NativeTabbar API](../../api/NativeTabbar).